apollographql/apollo-kotlin/docs/source/advanced/android.md

 title: Android support
 ---

-Apollo-Android has support artifacts to help with caching and testing.
+Apollo Android has support artifacts to help with caching and testing.

 ## SqlNormalizedCacheFactory